Skele-Y/HUD-Driver-Display/README.md

 The software is designed to run on Aaarch64 Ubuntu Server 20.4 on a Raspberry Pi 4.
 It is cross-compiled on an x86-64 Ubuntu 20.04 Machine.
 The Bitbucket Pipelines runner pulls a docker image of a cross-compiled Qt 6.5.0 ARM installation and uses it to compile the driver-displays binary.

-The GUI is intended to run at 800x480 in resolution, with a 90 degree display rotation.
-The UI is technically dynamically scalable but might need adjustments.
-It is built for the Riverdi RVT50HQTFWN00 5 inch display.

 # Testing

 ## Testing Values